How the best leaders make everyone smarter

 “people won’t figure it out without me”

 Most leaders don’t set out to be Diminishers.
 Many leaders simply don’t realise that what they’re doing with the best of intentions could actually be having a detrimental effect on their people and in turn, their business.
-Wiseman categorised these into 9 ‘Accidental Diminishers’.
+Wiseman describes these as ‘Accidental Diminishers’.

 Are you ‘Always-On’?